Amazon Prime Day is a major cause of injuries for warehouse workers, Senate review says

 The report also alleged that Amazon had a practice of failing to refer workers for outside medical care because doing so could affect whether an injury should be considered “recordable” and referred to OSHA.
 Even when injuries were serious and might have required extra medical attention, workers often received first aid before being sent back to work instead of to a doctor, it said.

 Amazon has acknowledged in the past that its warehouse injury rates had been higher compared to its peers.
-In March, the company said its allocated over $750 million to safety efforts for this year.
+Federal safety investigators levied fines against the company in recent years following inspections at some of its warehouses.
+Some of the inspections arose from referrals made to the U.S. Attorney’s Office for the Southern District of New York, which is also investigating worker safety at the company through its civil division.

+Last month, California fined Amazon a total of $5.9 million, accusing the company of violating the state’s Warehouse Quota Law at two facilities.

+A spokesperson for Sanders' office said the committee relied on 2019 and 2020 workplace injury rate data because that’s what Amazon provided for the inquiry.

 “We’ve cooperated throughout this investigation, including providing thousands of pages of information and documents,” Nantel said.
 “But unfortunately, this report (which was not shared with us before publishing) ignores our progress and paints a one-sided, false narrative using only a fraction of the information we’ve provided.
 It draws sweeping and inaccurate conclusions based on unverified anecdotes, and it misrepresents documents that are several years old and contained factual errors and faulty analysis.”